 - Retain your business.

-This first step is lovingly referred to as the brain dump.
+We love a good brain dump and that’s exactly how we’ll start the customer journey mapping process.
 You’re not worrying about any rhyme or reason to what you write—it’s about getting everything from your brain onto paper.

 Let’s start with the attraction phase.
 Simply write down all the various touch points that a potential customer may have with your business.
 From networking events to seeing a post on Instagram, what possible places can someone connect with you and learn about your brand?

 Now that they’ve had an initial connection with your brand, what’s next?
-Look at each of the touch points from phase one and write down the person’s next move.
-For example, if I am at a networking event and hand someone my business card (phase one), their next step is to either check out my website and opt into my email (phase two) or send me an email directly (phase two).
+Look at each of the touch points and write down the person’s next move.
+For example, if I am at a networking event and hand someone my business card (phase one), their next step is to either check out my website and opt into my email or send me an email directly (phase two).

 You’re writing down all the connection points that get them from casually double-tapping on your Instagram post to giving permission for two-way communication.
 An Instagram DM means they’re buying into your message.
 Subscribing to your email list means they’re buying into your message.
 Sending you a private message on Facebook means they’re buying into your message.
-You’re not just talking at that person—they’re giving you permission to communicate directly to them.
+You’re no longer just talking at the person—they’re giving you permission to communicate directly with them.

 When a potential client becomes a paying customer, you may think that the journey is over—they’re invested (literally), so your work is done, right?